Human Development & Education

 SED HD 354: Achievement Gap

-Examines racial/ethnic differences in academic achievement in the U.S. by investigating societal, cultural and familial factors.
-Explores the roles of institutional racism, cultural beliefs and parental socialization practices.
-Scrutinizes inter-national achievement differences, and analyzes cutting edge solutions to close the achievement gap.
-4 cr.
+Why do academic achievement gaps persist in the US?
+In this course we address social class and racial/ethnic differences in achievement by investigating societal, cultural, and familial factors; explore the roles of institutional racism, cultural beliefs, and parental socialization practices; scrutinize international achievement differences; and analyze cutting edge solutions to close the achievement gap.
 Effective Fall 2020, this course fulfills a single unit in each of the following BU Hub areas: Social Inquiry I, Research and Information Literacy.

 SED HD 362: Meaning & Development of Play